BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Daniel Evans and Brandon Nakashima are set to meet at the London on June 18, 2025 in a grass-court singles match.
 Evans enters with a 7–5 record on grass courts in 2025, while Nakashima has posted a 6–3 mark on grass courts this season.
-Elo ratings point to a clear statistical advantage for Nakashima entering this matchup.
+Elo ratings point to a clear statistical advantage for Evans entering this matchup.
 In their head-to-head history, Nakashima leads 3–1 over Evans, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Evans and Nakashima have each won three or more of their last five singles matches.